decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-24-two-round-HS.md

     output x
 ```

-A minor difference is that when $p= \bot$ then $p{-}proof$ is not sent in the Locked Broadcast.
+A minor difference is that when $p= \bot$ then $p{-}proof$ is not sent in the Locked-Broadcast.

-The major difference is in the recover max lock ($TNDRMNT-RML$) sub-protocol and external validity of the locked broadcast ($TNDRMNT-LB$) sub-protocol:
+The major difference is in the Recover-Max Lock ($TNDRMNT-RML$) sub-protocol and the external validity of the Locked-Broadcast ($TNDRMNT-LB$) sub-protocol:
 1. *Recover max lock* protocol: In PBFT a set of $n-f$ lock-certificates is used to prove the maximum view lock certificate is used.
-In HS just **one** lock-certificate is used the prove its a valid lock certificate (but not that its the maximum).
-This is where Tendermint based protocols (like Two Round HotStuff) save on message size.
+In HS, just **one** lock-certificate is used to prove that it is a valid lock certificate (but not that it is the maximum).
+This is where Tendermint-based protocols (like Two Round HotStuff) save on message size.
-2. The *external validity* of the *Locked broadcast* $EV_{\text{LB}}$ is changed from $EV_{\text{LB-PBFT}}$ to $EV_{\text{LB-TNDRMNT}}$ to work with the change above in the Recover Max Lock protocol.
-In PBFT, the proposed value's lock certificate is compared relative to $n-f$ parties's locks.
-In Tendermint based protocols (like Two Round HotStuff) the proposed value's lock certificate is compared  relative to the recipient's highest lock certificate.
+2. The *external validity* of the *Locked-Broadcast* $EV_{\text{LB}}$ is changed from $EV_{\text{LB-PBFT}}$ to $EV_{\text{LB-TNDRMNT}}$ to work with the change above in the Recover Max Lock protocol.
+In PBFT, the proposed value's lock certificate is compared relative to $n-f$ parties' locks.
+In Tendermint-based protocols (like Two Round HotStuff) the proposed value's lock certificate is compared  relative to the recipient's highest lock certificate.

 We go over these changes in more detail:

-### Recover Max Lock for Tendermint based protocols
+### Recover-Max Lock for Tendermint-based protocols

-The ```TNDRMNT-RML(v)``` protocol for view $v$ finds the lock-certificate with the highest view and returns only the associated value and the lock-certificate (unlike PBFT with returns all $n-f$ lock certificates).
+The ```TNDRMNT-RML(v)``` protocol for view $v$ finds the lock-certificate with the highest view and returns only the associated value and the lock-certificate (unlike PBFT which returns all $n-f$ lock certificates).

-The other major change in ```TNDRMNT-RML(v)``` is the additional wait of $\Delta$ at the primary (in addition to waiting for at least $n-f$).
+The other major change in ```TNDRMNT-RML(v)``` is an additional wait of $\Delta$ at the primary (in addition to waiting for at least $n-f$).
 This additional wait is not needed if there is a lock-certificate from the previous view (because it's clearly the highest).

 ```
 TNDRMNT-RML(v):